geniusyield/smart-order-router/README.md

 </td></tr>
 </table>

-If we want our earnings to be in `tokenB`, then the commodity must be `tokenA`.
-We can buy from the sell order, `6 tokenA` using `12 tokenB`, then using these `6 tokenA` we buy back `15 tokenB` from the buy order, earning `3 tokenB`.
-However, if we want our earnings to be in `tokenA`, then the commodity must be `tokenB`.
-So we can buy from the sell order, `18 tokenB` using `7 tokenA`, then using these `18 tokenB` we buy back `9 tokenA` from the buy order, earning `2 tokenA`.
+If we want our earnings to be in `tokenA` then the commodity must be `tokenB`.
+So we can buy from the sell order, `20 tokenB` using `8 tokenA`, then using these `20 tokenB` we can get `10 tokenA` from the buy order, earning `2 tokenA`.

 ## Building and running

 > [!NOTE]
-> The Genius Yield DEX is in the public testnet phase at the moment.
->
 > In order to run Smart Order Router instances for the public testnet, please use the preprod testnet as in the examples below.

 ### Docker

-A ready-to-run, containerized version of the Smart Order Router is availabe via the [GitHub Container Registry](ghcr.io/geniusyield/smart-order-router:latest).
+A ready-to-run, containerized version of the Smart Order Router is available via the [GitHub Container Registry](ghcr.io/geniusyield/smart-order-router:latest).

 A Smart Order Router container instance using the Maestro backend can be started by using the following snippet: